- Projects

 The LIFE Oroklini project consisted of both conservation and awareness-raising actions that tackled the pressures threatening this important wetland.
 Conservation actions included fencing of the lake to prevent disturbance from motor vehicles and motorcycles that enter the lake during dry seasons, removal of invasive alien plant species, planting of native shrubs and trees, water management and restoration of the area where a flea market used to operate illegally.

 The site was also promoted through information material and activities.
-Such activities included the installation of notice boards at the site, the construction of a visitor information point with a hide for birdwatching, a photo competition for the production of a photo album, volunteer-based ‘Clean Oroklini Day’ and information material for schools and the wider public.
+Such activities included the installation of notice boards at the site, the construction of a visitor information point with a hide for birdwatching, a photo competition for the production of a photo album, a volunteer-based ‘Clean Oroklini Day’ and information material for schools and the wider public.
 In this way, the project played a significant role on raising public awareness for the wetland.
 Oroklini Lake has attracted many nature enthusiasts.

-Thanks to the project, we achieved the restoration of an important but degraded wetlandwhich now can serve as an example for other sites.
+Thanks to the project, we achieved the restoration of an important but degraded wetland, which now can serve as an example for other sites.
 Through the project, we managed to raise public awareness in the area for this important site, which now can be used for environmental education purposes by schools.
 At the same time, the project has helped manage the water level of the lake.
 Moreover, the involvement of the five project partners has played a key role in the project’s success in restoring and managing Oroklini Lake and for building support in the community for this important site.

 To learn more about Oroklini Lake and the project visit the project’s website on www.orokliniproject.org.